s19342/TinProject/ReadMe.md

 1. To create database run the script given in "Products_create.txt" in mysql workbench.
 It will create the database named "product_shop" for the project.

-2. Open terminal in "server".
-Start server with "npm run start".
+2. Open terminal in "server" .
+Install node dependencies with "npm i" > Start server with "npm run start".

 3. To seed the database with sample data with server running:
-	Open terminal in "dbseeder"..
-Start with "npm run start" and sample data will be seeded.
+	Open terminal in "dbseeder" > Install node dependencies with "npm i" > Start with "npm run start" and sample data will be seeded.

-4. Open  terminal in "client"> Start client with "npm run start".
+4. Open  terminal in "client" > Install node dependencies with "npm i" > Start client with "npm run start".

 5. Connection to mysql database configurations (host, user, password, database) are provided in server > index.js lines "15-20" if configuration is needed to connect to database.